omani/nkn-link/README.md

 ```
 Average download speed: 615kB/s.
 2:46 minutes.

+#### Result
-Result: The connection speed when using the tunnel drops by around 15x (equal to a 6Mbps connection).
+The connection speed when using the tunnel drops by around 15x (equal to a 6Mbps connection).

 Due to the nature of NKN and how it works, the connection speed will vary.

+---

 ## Contribution
 * You can fork this, extend it and contribute back.